 scheduledRunHistoryrows in place (for audit; they’ll fall off via retention later).

-The form components include UI-only checks (e.g. disabling Save), but the authoritative gate is server-side.requireProPlan runs at the top of schedule.set, schedule.pause, schedule.resume, schedule.delete, schedule.preview, and schedule.runNow — both UI mutations and MCP tool calls go through it.
+The form components include UI-only checks (e.g. disabling Save), but the authoritative gate is server-side.requireProPlan (the function name predates the Pro → Builder rename) runs at the top of schedule.set, schedule.pause, schedule.resume, schedule.delete, schedule.preview, and schedule.runNow — both UI mutations and MCP tool calls go through it.

-Free workspaces calling these via MCP get a PRO_REQUIRED error on the wire; the UI shows <ProUpgradePanel> in place of the form.
+Free workspaces calling these via MCP get a PRO_REQUIRED error on the wire; the UI shows a Builder upsell panel linking to /settings/billing.

 What’s next